spacetwitter/spacetwitter.github.io/mc-info/install/loader-install.md

 **To play on the server, you need Minecraft Java Edition and the Fabric Mod Loader to begin with.**

+# If you have any problems, please [join the Discord](https://discord.gg/YTdycBXu28), get the event role from #event-info and mention me (@EmlynLJ) in the #event-chat channel.
+I'll try to help!

 The easiest way to sort out the mod loader is by using the app Modrinth.
 Modrinth is an app similar to CurseForge, however supports the open-source community better and is generally less annoying and has a much nicer UI.
 This guide will cover installing the Fabric Mod Loader via Modrinth.

 ## The Modrinth Method (Preferred if you don't know how mod loaders work or don't have Fabric already installed.
 If you have Fabric 1.20.1 already installed, skip to the [Modpack Installation page!](https://spitter.space/mc-info/modpack-install)